kujaku11/mt-io/README.md

 # mt-io

+**Version**: 0.0.1

-Readers for various magnetotelluric data file types from various data loggers including:
+This package is meant to be a repository for readers for various magnetotelluric data file types from various data loggers including:

 | Data Logger | File Type | Reader | Maturity |
 |-------------|-----------|--------|----------|